kaspth/oaken/README.md

 ### Writing Seed Data Scripts

 Oaken's data scripts are composed of table name looking methods corresponding to Active Record classes, which you can enhance with `defaults` and helper methods, then eventually calling `create` or `upsert` on them.

-We're using `accounts.create` instead of `Account.create!` etc. to help enforce consistency & constrain your Ruby usage — Oaken tries not to be a costly DSL that takes long to learn.

-We also share similar [sentiments with the Pkl configuration language](https://pkl-lang.org/main/current/introduction/comparison.html).
-You may find the thinking helpful when using Oaken too.
-— Oddly enough Oaken came out before Pkl, I just read the ideas here and went "yes, exactly!"

 #### Automatic & manual registry